gbmhunter/NinjaHSM/README.md

     //============================================================================================//

     void state2_entry() {}
-    void state2_event(const Event * event) {}
+    void state2_event(const void * eventRaw) {}
     void state2_exit() {}
 };
 ```

-The template parameter `<Event>` is just so that rather than passing in the events a `void *`, we have proper typing.
 Notice how in the `state1_event()` method, we listen to some events and take actions (like transitioning to a different state, or handling data passed in with the event).

-Inheriting from `StateMachine<Event>` gives you the following methods available on your state machine class:
+Inheriting from `StateMachine` gives you the following methods available on your state machine class:

-* `initialTransitionTo(State<Event> * state)`: Perform an initial transition to the provided state.
+* `initialTransitionTo(State * state)`: Perform an initial transition to the provided state.
 Designed to be called from the constructor of your state machine class.
 We used that above in the constructor of `MyStateMachine`.
-* `handleEvent(Event * event)`: Pass an event to the state machine.
+* `handleEvent(void * rawEvent)`: Pass an event to the state machine.
 The state machine will call then current state's `onEvent()` function.
 This is designed to be called from outside your state machine, and is how you pass events (and data) to the state machine.
 We use the below in our `main()` function.
-* `transitionTo(State<Event> * state)`: Call this to transition to the provided state.
+* `transitionTo(State * state)`: Call this to transition to the provided state.
 This is designed to be called from within a state's `onEvent()` method (or in rarer cases, from within a state's `entry()` or `exit()` methods --- see below for more details).
 The transition is NOT queued, it happens immediately.
 When `transitionTo()` returns, the transition has completed.
 * `getCurrentState()`: Gets the current state.
 * `eventHandled()`: Call this from within a state's `onEvent()` method when you have handled an event.
 This prevents the event from bubbling up to parent states.